awsdocs/amazon-s3-userguide/doc_source/configuring-bucket-key.md

 ## Using the REST API<a name="enable-bucket-key-rest"></a>

 You can use [PutBucketEncryption](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketEncryption.html) to enable or disable an S3 Bucket Key for your bucket\.
-To configure an S3 Bucket Key with `PutBucketEncryption`, specify the [ServerSideEncryptionRule](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ServerSideEncryptionRule.html), which includes default encryption with server\-side encryption using AWS KMS customer master keys \(CMKs\)\.
-You can also optionally use a customer managed CMK by specifying the KMS key ID for the CMK\.
+To configure an S3 Bucket Key with `PutBucketEncryption`, specify the [ServerSideEncryptionRule](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ServerSideEncryptionRule.html), which includes default encryption with server\-side encryption using AWS KMS key\.
+You can also optionally use a customer managed key by specifying the KMS key ID for the customer managed key\.

 For more information and example syntax, see [PutBucketEncryption](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketEncryption.html)\.